-Let’s start from the obvious.
+Let’s start with the obvious.
 Yes, cats can fart, and it’s not pretty or pleasant, but don’t rush into panicking just because your pet’s rear end doesn’t smell like roses.

 Flatulence is only natural, even when it comes to feline creatures.
 Just like humans and canines, cats can experience gas.
 However, they don’t see it as something negative, repulsive, or embarrassing, which is why they won’t show any signs of improper behavior.

-Nevertheless, in some cases the cat may indeed be suffering from bad gases, which could be an indicator for a gastrointestinal issue or an undiagnosed medical condition.
+Nevertheless, in some cases, the cat may indeed be suffering from bad gases, which could be an indicator of a gastrointestinal issue or an undiagnosed medical condition.

 What’s Causing The Gases?

 There are many reasons why your furball has bad gas.
 Digestive problems, gastrointestinal diseases, allergies, diet changes, and infections are some of the main causes for flatulence, whether it’s silent, noisy, odorless, or simply sickening in terms of stench.